History of Arnold Palmer Invitational in Timeline

 Arnold Palmer Invitational

-The Arnold Palmer Invitational is a professional golf tournament on the PGA Tour held annually in March.
-It takes place at the Bay Hill Club and Lodge, a golf resort owned by Arnold Palmer since 1974.
-The event is held in Bay Hill, a suburb of Orlando, Florida.
+The Arnold Palmer Invitational is a PGA Tour professional golf tournament held annually in March.
+It takes place at the Bay Hill Club and Lodge in Bay Hill, a suburb of Orlando, Florida.
+The golf resort has been owned by Arnold Palmer since 1974.

 1966: Florida Citrus Open Invitational Debut

-In 1966, the Florida Citrus Open Invitational debuted at Rio Pinar Country Club.
+In 1966, the Florida Citrus Open Invitational, the predecessor to the Arnold Palmer Invitational, debuted and was held at Rio Pinar Country Club.

 1971: Arnold Palmer Wins Florida Citrus Open